pennsignals/pennsignals.github.io/_posts/2020-03-22-explore-chime-parameters.md

     Question: Can you adjust the parameters in blue to reduce the total error in column B?

-5) Our Strategy:  Inspired by Nature's paper, we're only going to modify (Col I) Asymptomatic Rate to effect around values of 40%-60%.
+5)  **One could very various parameters to reduce the error; such as Market Share or Assumed Rate of Detection.** Our Strategy:  Inspired by Nature's paper, we're only going to modify (Col I) Asymptomatic Rate to effect around values of 40%-60%, and hold constant _Market Share_ and _Assumed Rate of Detection_.

 6) We discovered that _Asymptomatic Rate_ values between 50% and 60%, resulting in _% Hospitilizaed_ between 2.0 and 2.5, reduced the error the most.
 We selected **2.5** as our hospitalization rate of infected patients.